-All visitors entering Japan need to fill out Declaration of Personal Effects and Unaccompanied Articles form.
-Declaration forms are available at customs inspection.
-If you are carrying cash over 1 million JPY for payment, then you will need to fill out the Declaration of Carrying of Means of Payment, etc. form.
-This form is available at customs inspection.
-Up to 3 bottles (760ml per bottle) of alcoholic beverages are allowed to brought into the country duty free, up to 400 cigarettes are allowed, up to 2 ounces of perfume are allowed, and the if the price of an item exceeds 200,000 JPY then it will need to be declared and such items details are set.
-Make sure to check beforehand how to declare at customs if you have need to.
+All visitors entering Japan need to fill out a Declaration of Personal Effects and Unaccompanied Articles form.
+Declaration forms are available at the customs inspection.
+If you are carrying cash over one million Japanese yen in cash, then you are required to fill out the Declaration of Carrying of Means of Payment, also available at customs inspection.

-Items that are prohibited from being brought into Japan are types of narcotics, pistols, things like pornographic magazines and DVDs, articles which infringe upon intellectual property rights such as counterfeit goods, some plants and animals or products made from those raw materials.
-Restricted articles are animals and plants that require quarantine inspection, hunting guns, swords, pharmaceuticals and cosmetics (where quantity is regulated).
+Items that are prohibited from being brought into Japan are types of narcotics, pistols, things like adult magazines and DVDs, articles which infringe upon intellectual property rights such as counterfeit goods, some plants and animal species, as well as products made from those raw materials.
+Cheese and meat are famous examples of these restrictions.
+Articles that are restricted are animals and plants that require quarantine inspection, hunting guns, swords, as well as pharmaceuticals and cosmetics.
+These goods are regulated by various rules and laws regarding their quantity.
 Any false declaration may be subject to heavy punishment in accordance with the law.

-When you depart from Japan, there are three documents you will need to fill out.
-First is the Registration for Carrying out Foreign-made Goods form to declare the listed goods that are foreign-made goods presently in use.
-Fill in the description and quantity of watches, bags, necklaces, and so on and submit it to customs.
-Without this registration these goods cannot be distinguished from articles purchased abroad and they may be dutiable in some cases.
+When you depart from Japan, there are three documents that you will have to fill out.
+First is the Registration for Carrying out Foreign-made Goods form to declare any non-Japanese goods in your possession.
+Fill in the description and quantity of watches, bags, necklaces, and so on, and submit it to customs.
+Without this registration, these goods cannot be distinguished from articles purchased abroad and they may be dutiable in some cases.

-The next is the Declaration of Carrying import or export of Means of Payment, etc. form.
-You will need to declare to customs if you depart or enter Japan carrying cash exceeding 1 million JPY or its equivalent in total.
-This includes cash, checks and gold of more than 90% purity.
-However, the procedures might be different according to the quantity so please ask a customs official if you are not sure.
+Next is the Declaration of Carrying of Means of Payment form.
+When departing or entering Japan, you will need to declare if you carry cash exceeding one million Japanese yen or its equivalent in total.
+This includes cash, checks, and gold of more than 90% purity.
+However, the procedures might be different depending on quantity, so please ask a customs official if you are unsure about what to declare.